 Child support payments are often essential for many parents who have gone through a divorce.
-These payments can often help parents provide their children with a sense of normalcy in changing circumstances, as well as with healthcare, education, and other such necessities.
+These payments can help parents provide their children with a sense of normalcy in changing circumstances, in addition to healthcare, education, and other such necessities.

-For help obtaining or just understanding child support, look no further than a Marietta child support lawyer from our team.
-One of our qualified family attorneys could advise you on your options, streamline negotiations for new or modified child support, and help you pursue a fair outcome to your case.
+For help understanding a parent’s financial obligations to their kids, look no further than a Marietta child support lawyer from our team.
+One of our qualified family attorneys can advise you on your options, streamline negotiations for new or modified child support, and help you pursue a fair outcome to your case.

 In Georgia, child support may be terminated once a recipient child turns 18 years of age.
 Under certain circumstances, child support could proceed past the child’s 18th birthday in order to support higher education and other such pursuits.

 Local courts may make adjustments to each parent’s child support obligation based on factors such as: